Liouville quantum gravity spheres as matings of finite-diameter trees: L evy excursion construction for

 \begin{proof}[Proof of Theorem~\ref{thm::pure_sphere_radon_nikodym_derivative}] We assume throughout that $\gamma=\sqrt{8/3}$.
 We are going to derive the result using scaling.
 Namely, we consider the transformation given by multiplying the quantum area of the surface by a constant.
 This, in turn, corresponds to adding a constant to the field used to parameterize the surface.
 If we add the constant $C$ to this field, then the total quantum area is multiplied by $e^{\gamma C}$.

 We are now going to determine how the quantum natural time of the $\SLE_6$ path is scaled under this operation.
 First, we suppose that $X$ is a $3/2$-stable process with only upward jumps.
 Fix $T > 0$.
 We recall that there exists a constant $c_0 > 0$ such that the following is true.
 Let $\Lambda$ be a \ppp\ on $[0,T] \times \R_+$ with intensity measure $c_0 dt \otimes u^{-5/2} du$ where $dt$ (resp.\ $du$) denotes Lebesgue measure on $[0,T]$ (resp.\ $\R_+$).
-Then $\Lambda$ is equal in law to the set which consists of those pairs $(t,u)$ which correspond to a jump time $t$ of $X$ with jump size $u$ in the time-interval $[0,T]$.
-Using this fact, we can almost surely determine the amount of time that such a $3/2$-stable L\'evy process has been run if we only observe its jumps in that time interval (and not the length of the interval).
+Then $\Lambda$ is equal in law to the set of jump time/size pairs for $X$ in $[0,T]$, i.e., the set of pairs $(t,X_{t^-} - X_t)$ with $t \in [0,T]$ and $X_{t^{-}} - X_t \neq 0$.
+(Recall that $X$ has downward jumps so that $X_{t^-} - X_t \geq 0$.)
+Using this fact, we can a.s.\ determine the amount of time that such a $3/2$-stable L\'evy process has been run if we only observe its jumps in that time interval (and not the length of the interval).
 Indeed, for $0 < x_1 < x_2$, we let $N(x_1,x_2)$ be the number of jumps made by $X$ in that interval with size contained in $[x_1,x_2]$.
 Then the almost sure limit as $j \to \infty$ of

 is equal to the length of the interval.